Olson homers, Kaprielian dominates as A’s blank Angels 6-0

 Olson put Oakland on the board with a homer in the fourth inning, his 25th of the season to tie Kyle Schwarber for fourth most in the majors.
 He later added an RBI single.

-A day after two-way All-Star Shohei Ohtani blanked the A’s for six innings — only to see the bullpen allow a three-run homer following his departure — he was shut out at the plate, going 0 for 3 with a walk.
+A day after two-way All-Star Shohei Ohtani blanked the A’s for six innings — only to see the bullpen allow a three-run homer following his departure — he was shut out at the plate, going 0 for 3 with three strikeouts and a walk.
 The Angels left 10 runners on base, finishing the game 0 for 9 with runners in scoring position.

 The Athletics scored three runs in the sixth inning on a sacrifice fly by Jed Lowrie and a two-run double from Ramón Laureano.
 Elvis Andrus and Olson tacked on RBI singles in the seventh.